 The School of Languages and Cultures offers undergraduate courses in language, literature, linguistics, culture, civilization, and film.
 Instruction is provided in 15 languages, with majors and minors.
-For students interested in elementary or secondary school teaching of French, German, Russian, or Spanish, teaching majors incorporate certain mandated courses in the College of Education, which lead to state certification.
 Language clubs and honoraries, language tables in the residence halls, guest lectures, international film series, and theater performances also allow our students to enhance their knowledge and experience of other languages and cultures.

 In addition to language and culture classes in French, Italian, Spanish, German, Japanese, and Russian, SLC offers courses in Arabic, Chinese, Greek, Biblical Hebrew, Modern Hebrew, Latin, Korean, Portuguese, and American Sign Language.

 The intrinsic mission of the School of Languages and Cultures is to promote international understanding while ensuring students the best foreign language education possible.
 Their skills and cultural awareness will traverse boundaries and borders and help create a true global community for the future.
 Our students will use their language skills as:

 Scholars and researchers of foreign literatures and cultures in a global academic network

 Our faculty members are highly qualified with a richly diverse range of research interests.
 The following notable scholarly publications are edited by faculty and staff in the department: